-Incisional Hernia Surgery in Brownsville, TX
+Incisional Hernia Treatment in Brownsville, TX

 A hernia occurs when a weakness in the muscles of the abdominal wall allows tissue to protrude through.
 In the instance of an incisional hernia, the weakness is caused by the incision from a previous abdominal surgery that hasn’t healed properly, usually due to infection.